 This article is also published by The Times of Israel.
 Illuminem Voices is a democratic space presenting the thoughts and opinions of leading Sustainability & Energy writers, their opinions do not necessarily represent those of illuminem.

-Ms. Galit Palzur is an economist, specializing in risk management of natural disasters, extreme events, sustainability and climate change.
-She mentors cleantech startups and advises private and public entities in her fields of expertise, especially environmental economics, climate finance, how to incorporate sustainability and long-term thinking and risks into strategies.
+Galit Palzur is an economist, specializing in risk management of natural disasters, sustainability and climate change.
+She has held several Board of Director positions including the Chairman of the Bureau of the OECD Working Party on Climate, Investment and Development.
+Galit also mentors cleantech startups and advises private and public entities on how to incorporate sustainability and long-term thinking and risks into strategies.